benbalter/geojson-diff/README.md

 ## Overview

-GeoJSON Diff takes two GeoJSON files representing the same geometry (or geometries) at two points in time, and generates three GeoJSON files represented the added, removed, and unchanged geometries.
-These three geojson files can be used to generate a visual representation of the changes (proposed or realized), e.g., by coloring the added elements green and the removed elements red.
-See [diffable, more customizable maps](https://github.com/blog/1772-diffable-more-customizable-maps) for more information.
+GeoJSON Diff takes two GeoJSON files representing the same geometry (or geometries) at two points in time, and generates three GeoJSON files represented the `added`, `removed`, and `unchanged` geometries.

+These three GeoJSON files can be used to generate a visual representation of the changes (proposed or realized), e.g., by coloring the added elements green and the removed elements red.
+See [diffable, more customizable maps](https://github.com/blog/1772-diffable-more-customizable-maps) for an example use case.

 ## Usage